keirf/flashfloppy-autoswap/bass/00-README.txt

 -----------

-Steel Sky requires at least 1MB to run, however this is very tight and there are limitations imposed for A500/2000 with a 512kB "slow memory" trapdoor expansion: Specifically, the game will run from the internal drive only (DF0), and requires Kickstart 1.2 or 1.3.
+Steel Sky requires at least 1MB to run, however this is very tight and there are limitations imposed for A500/2000 with only 512k chip
+memory: Specifically, the game will run from the internal drive only (DF0), and requires Kickstart 1.2 or 1.3.

 External Drives
 ---------------